Why and how did we sell our artisan chocolate business in October 2019?

 Slowly but surely, customers started coming back and new customers also found our chocolate.
 We were also on house hunters international, which brought even more customers.

 But what about Lix Ice Cream when we had the chocolate business?
 Of course that was fun too and our natural ice cream has the same natural belgian chocolate - we created new flavors.
 But Lix was the red-headed step child of the family.
 We didn't have the energy to work on any more ideas other than a few new flavors here and there.

 Around Christmas 2018, we had a thought...
 Todd's son James was in his twenties and looking for his path- he might be interested in living in paradise (Vallarta) and helping us with the chocolate business - with the thought that eventually he would take over.

 James was SUPER EXCITED and definitely wanted to follow this plan... so we told him to save up money and he could move to PV in September of 2019, before we reopened from summer break.

 Five months later, May 2019, James changed his mind and was not interested in moving to PV and working with chocolate, it wasn't meant to be.
 At the time we were devastated.. we were looking forward to having James live in Vallarta, and also excited that we could direct some of our energy on the ice cream at last.

-One day soon after we received the call from James, we were having dinner with our neighbors and good friends - Ron and Laura, and made a joke about selling the chocolate business to them.
+One day soon after we received the call from James, we were having dinner with our neighbors and made a joke about selling the chocolate business to them.
 They laughed and made a joke back that they'd be interested in buying it.